Christian-West/Logger_Class/README.md

 # Logger_Class
-Making a Reusable class for logging information about a program
+Making a reusable class for logging information about a program